software-tools-books/js4ds/_en/interactive.md

 ```
 {: title="src/interactive/multi-component/index.html"}

+The `NumberDisplay` class takes a label and a value and puts them in a paragraph
+(remember, the label and value will appear in our function as properties of the `props` parameter):

 ```js
 const NumberDisplay = (props) => {
   return (<p>{props.label}: {props.value}</p>)
 }
 ```
 {: title="src/interactive/multi-component/NumberDisplay.js"}

+Similarly,
+`UpAndDown` expects two functions as its `up` and `down` properties,
+and makes each the event handler for an appropriately-labelled button:

 ```js
 const UpAndDown = (props) => {